 So I fell in love with yoga but I did what so many people do – I had brief spells of doing yoga, followed by long spells of not doing any.
 So, over the space of a few years my subconscious mind learned more and more about the skill of making yoga a part of my life and the easy tendency to slip out of it.

-I came across the winter of 2018 with no yoga in my life and then suddenly, one day, I woke up and I realised I wanted to feel more alive in my body.
-I remembered running as a child, doing handstands and gymnastics and I wanted to feel that connection again.
-At the same time, I wanted yoga to be part of my daily life.
+I came across the winter of 2018 with no yoga in my life and then suddenly I remembered running as a child, doing handstands and gymnastics and I wanted to feel that connection again.

 So I committed myself to prioritise yoga every day.
 To really make it part of my reality.